danielsaidi/EmojiKit/Sources/EmojiKit/EmojiKit.docc/Articles/Emojis-Article.md

 ## Transferable

-The ``Emoji`` type conforms to the `Transferable` protocol, which means that it can use many native features like drag & drop, sharing, etc.
+The ``Emoji`` type conforms to the `Transferable` protocol, which means that it can use native features like drag & drop, sharing, etc.

 Make sure to specify that your app supports the ``UniformTypeIdentifiers/UTType/emoji`` uniform type, to use these features.

+## Automatic Category Updates

+The ``Emoji`` type has a ``Emoji/registerUserSelection()`` function that can be called whenever a user selects an emoji.
+This will update the ``EmojiCategory/recent`` and ``EmojiCategory/frequent`` categories accordingly.

+This function is automatically called by ``EmojiGrid``, so you don't need to call the function manually when you use the grid component.

+> Important: EmojiKit currently doesn't have an algoritm for frequency calculations, so this function will apply the same changes to both the recent and the frequent category.
+You can however use the ``EmojiCategory/frequent`` category to implement your own frequency logic.